Using a Business Broker to Sell a Business

-- Evaluating Intent of Buyer.
+- Evaluating the Intent of Buyer.
 Business brokers can weed out buyers who aren’t really serious or qualified to buy.

 - Ability to Convert Interest in Buying a Business into an Actual Sale.
 Business brokers can help to create competition among potential business buyers, making suggested changes to an offer so that is it more likely to be accepted.

 - Service as an Intermediary.
-A business broker can act as a middleman between a buyer and seller.
+A business broker can act as a middleman between a buyer and a seller.

 Disadvantages of Using a Business Broker to Sell a Business

 - One-Sided Interest.
 A business broker typically represents the seller.
 As a result, the broker’s interests do not take into consideration what may be in the best interest of the buyer.

 - The Broker Fee.
 A business broker’s fee is usually based on 6-10% of the business sales price.
 Depending on the cost of the business, this can be a hefty fee.

 - Competency of Brokers Vary.
 Make sure you find a business broker with experience and a good reputation.
 It is not uncommon to see people with little knowledge or expertise representing themselves to be a business broker.

 - The incentive to Sell Low.
 Since a business broker gets paid their commission when there is a sale, there may be an inclination to undervalue a business to sell it quickly.
 For example, the difference between selling a company for $400,000 versus $500,000 based on a 6% commission is only $6,000.
 On the other hand, for the seller, it’s a difference of $94,000!
 Keep this in mind.

 Obtain a Business Valuation Before Your Sell a Business